How to budget as a single mom

 I understand how tough it is when you need to make more money to pay the bills, but you don’t have the time for a second job.
 It may not be ideal (or may even feel impossible), but sometimes, we just need to do it.

-Figure out what you need to do to support your family short-term.
+After you figure out what you need to do to support your family short-term, you need to start thinking long term.
 What can you do to support them long-term?
 Does this involve going to school, or going through a training that will help increase your income?

 I don’t advocate staying on welfare.
-Do everything you can to be self-sufficient, but if you need a little help, look into programs that are out there.
+Do everything you can to be self-sufficient, but if you need a little help (and you qualify), look into programs that are out there.
 They are available to use temporarily, as a way to help you with necessities.

 Don’t hold yourself back